-Another important service that investment banks provide is providing financial advice and expertise to companies looking to carry out a merger or acquisition.
-Even if it’s difficult to argue that every M&A deal is a net positive, they’re still an important part of modern capitalism, so bankers’ know-how is clearly of value.
+Another important service that investment bankers provide is providing financial advice and expertise to companies looking to carry out a merger or acquisition.
+If you ever asked them for advice, one of the things they would definitely recommend is to use a virtual data room on M&A deals.
+And even if it’s difficult to argue that every M&A deal is a net positive, they’re still an important part of modern capitalism, so bankers’ know-how is clearly of value.

 However, investment banks do other things that call their usefulness into question.
 One worry among commentators, including the former head of Britain’s regulatory authority, is that many financial institutions don’t create real value for the economy — they may even siphon it away.
 They say that financial players like investment banks and asset managers tend to collect ‘rent’ payments for manipulating money, but don’t provide an equally valuable service in return.

 It’s also often claimed that a runaway bonus culture incentivizes bankers to focus on their own short-term gains, rather than their client’s best interests.
 The selling of subprime mortgage derivatives before the crisis is a perfect example — as expertly demonstrated by Ryan Gosling, the banks were hawking instruments to clients that weren’t a safe investment.
 The investment banks were more interested in making quick money than selling high-quality products — and some claim that they still are.